The Top 10 Buildings in China — China’s Biggest and Best

 - Special features: world's largest ancient wooden building, the biggest building in the Forbidden City

 The Supreme Hall of Harmony is the heart of the Forbidden City.
-The building and the wide white paved plaza around it are iconic of the Qing Empire at its height.
-It is a landmark of Beijing and part of the favorite tourist highlight in Beijing proper.
+It is an ancient mega-building, and with the wide white paved plaza around it, it is iconic of the Qing Empire at its height.
+It is a landmark of Beijing and part of the favorite Beijing tourist highlight in the city proper.

 - Height: 408 meters (1,340 feet), 88 floors

 - Cost: about 2.2 billion USD

 - Special features: luxury mall, central tourist location

 The three IFC towers include a popular luxury mall and the Four Seasons Hotel.

 As of 2016, it probably has the best and most convenient transportation links of any of these buildings with four subway lines, a popular tram, and major ferry terminals around it.

 - Height: 441 meters (1,449 feet), 100 floors